Yandex Cloud

 API

-To request a list of Yandex Data Processing clusters in the default folder, run the command:
+To get a list of Yandex Data Processing clusters in the default folder, run this command:

 yc dataproc cluster list